Medicaid waivers could decrease enrollment

 The federal government stops cost-sharing reduction payments

 President Donald Trump’s decision to cancel cost-sharing reduction (CSR) payments to insurance companies just weeks before open enrollment started forced state regulators and payers to scramble to execute contingency plans.
 Though insurers were legally permitted to withdraw from the market after payments were cut, months of uncertainty leading up to the decision meant that many insurers had already made that decision.
-Insurers remaining on the market will see less competition; 29 percent of enrollees will participate in a single-issuer market, compared with 20 percent in 2017.
+Insurers remaining on the market will see less competition: 29% of enrollees will participate in a single-issuer market, compared with 20% in 2017.

 A potential proliferation of non-ACA-compliant plans

 President Trump’s directive to federal agencies to expand access to association health plans (AHPs) and short-term, limited-duration insurance—both of which are exempt from some ACA provisions—is intended to expand consumers’ choices of plans, and especially to increase their access to plans with lower premiums.
 These offer skinnier benefits for lower costs and have the potential to be profitable for insurers.
-They may also be attractive to some customers, especially young and healthy ones.
+They may also be attractive to a customers who are young and healthy, without extensive healthcare requirements.
 An HRI survey found premium expense and out-of-pocket costs were the most pressing issues for consumers.

 Drug pricing reform